focus-editor/focus/LOG.md

     + Type text
     + Undo/redo
     + Make sure edit groups work properly
+    + f ff f
     - Implement the rest of edits

+    - Create new cursors above/below by ctrl+alt+shift+arrows
+    - Make sure behaviour is consistent when selecting by cursor or by mouse (either with ctrl+D or with ctrl+arrows)
     - Optimise cursor clipboard (use shared memory with offsets)
     - Sticky viewport
     - Allow tabs